Thin French Apple Tart for Two

 That wasn’t so difficult now, was it?
 Cut the tart in quarters and enjoy a piece with your partner.
 Place the remaining two in the fridge for a day or two, when you keep the pie in the fridge much longer, the dough will lose its crustiness.

-Cut Thin French Apple Tart
+Thin French Apple Tart for Two cut

 Other Apply Recipes to Try